graceyuddd/Fetch_Data_Analyst_Take_Home/README.md

   This points to strong brand preference and could inform targeted promotions or brand partnerships through Fetch.

 #### ✅ Next Steps
-- I recommend reviewing our **data collection practices** and taking a closer look at the **user-transaction-product mapping processes** to address the large gaps in demographic coverage.
+- I recommend reviewing our **data collection practices** and taking a closer look at the **user–transaction–product mapping processes** to address the large gaps in demographic coverage.
 Improving data completeness will significantly enhance our ability to surface meaningful, actionable insights.
+- Additionally, I’d appreciate clarification on whether the `FINAL_SALE` field reflects **unit price** or the **total sale for the line item**—this would help ensure accurate calculations in this and future analyses.

 Let me know if you'd like to dive deeper into any of these findings or explore additional angles!